The History of 12 Popular Mardi Gras Traditions

 Not all krewes throw beads.
 The Zulus—one of New Orleans’ oldest African American krewes, which held its first parade in 1909—are known for throwing coconuts instead.
 Well, technically, the coconuts are no longer thrown as much as they are gently handed to festival-goers, for safety purposes.
 And these aren’t your average coconuts from the supermarket (though the tradition did start that way); the ones handed out today are painted and covered with glitter.
 Check out the strangest tradition in every U.S. state.

 Along with flashing for beads, heavy drinking is another activity associated with Mardi Gras, particularly in the highly trafficked French Quarter.
 But like baring it all for beads, this isn’t a traditional part of the Mardi Gras celebration, though it is something that’s widely televised, thanks to the crowds of revelers on Bourbon Street.
 Overindulging is due, in part, to the city’s lax laws on the public consumption of alcohol, which allow open containers on the street as long as they’re in plastic cups.
 Having said that, the term “cocktail” was thought to originate in New Orleans, and the city is famous for several, including sazeracs, hurricanes, and daiquiris.
-If you go a little overboard on Mardi Gras or any other day, try these makeup tricks to help you hide a hangover.

 While the Mardi Gras parades are open to the public, most of the fancy balls thrown by the krewes are much more exclusive and require an invitation.
 There are typically more than 100 balls held throughout the Mardi Gras season each year, beginning on January 6th with the Twelfth Night Ball.
 Tableaux are another popular part of the balls.
 These staged pageants—which take place at approximately 20 balls each year—tell tales from mythology and history, and involve a final scene where a presentation is made to monarchs and a royal court.